mi-classroom/mi-web-technologien-beiboot-ss2023-DennisNew1/adr/4_3D_framework.md

 ## Consequences

 ### Pros
-- easy to use example
+- easy to use
 - no node.js required
 - keeps project light

 ### Cons
 - framework may need to change in further issues
+- examples are outdated or wrong